Joséphine de Beauharnais, Empress of the French

 • Marie-Françoise Tascher de La Pagerie (1766 – 1791)

-Her childhood was spent in Martinique, where her father owned a large plantation.
-However, after their home was destroyed by a hurricane in 1766 – combined with her father’s mismanagement of the land – the family lost much of their fortune.
-Young Rose who did not attend school until she was 10, was finally sent to a religious boarding school in the nearby town of Fort Royal (now Fort-de-France).
+Joséphine’s childhood was spent on the Caribbean island of Martinique, a French possession, where her father owned a large plantation.
+However, after their home was destroyed by a hurricane in 1766, and combined with her father’s mismanagement of the land, the family lost much of their fortune.
+Young Rose did not attend school until she was ten years-old, when she was finally sent to a religious boarding school in the nearby town of Fort Royal, now Fort-de-France.

-Her aunt was the mistress of the Viscount de Beauharnais and had arranged a marriage between the Viscount’s son, Alexandre, and Rose’s younger sister, Catherine-Désirée in 1777.
-However, after Catherine-Désirée died in 1777, it was then decided that Rose would become his bride.
+Joséphine’s aunt was the mistress of François V de Beauharnais, Viscount de Beauharnais, and had arranged a marriage between the Viscount’s son, Alexandre and Rose’s younger sister Catherine-Désirée in 1777.
+However, after Catherine-Désirée died in 1777, it was decided that Rose would become his bride.
 On December 13, 1779, she married Alexandre de Beauharnais in Noisy-le-Grand, France.
 Rose and Alexandre’s descendants sit on the thrones of Belgium, Denmark, Luxembourg, Norway, and Sweden.

 Rose and Alexandre’s children:

-The marriage was unhappy, and Alexandre managed to waste most of his fortune.
-In December 1785, they separated.
+The marriage was unhappy, and Alexandre wasted most of his fortune.
+In December 1785, the couple separated.
 Rose and her children took up residence at the Pentemont Abbey in Paris.
-Years later, in March 1794, her estranged husband was arrested during the Reign of Terror.
-Despite their separation, Rose was also arrested, in April, and held in the Carmes prison until the end of July.
-Alexandre was sentenced to death, and executed by guillotine on July 23, 1794.
+In March 1794, her estranged husband was arrested during the Reign of Terror.
+Despite their separation, Rose was also arrested in April 1794 and held in the Carmes prison.
+Alexandre was sentenced to death and executed by guillotine on July 23, 1794.
 Rose was released five days later, and the following year was able to reclaim her late husband’s possessions.

 “The Emperor Napoleon in His Study at the Tuileries”, painted by Jacques-Louis David, 1812. source: Wikipedia

-In April 1799, while her husband was away, fighting in the Egyptian Campaign, Joséphine purchased the Château de Malmaison just a few miles outside of Paris.
-A large manor house set in nearly 150 acres, Malmaison was run down and in need of significant restoration.
+In April 1799, while her husband was away, fighting in the Egyptian Campaign, Joséphine purchased the Château de Malmaison, a few miles outside Paris.
+A large manor house set on nearly 150 acres, Malmaison was run down and needed significant restoration.
 Joséphine spent large amounts of money to create a home fit for an Emperor and Empress and devoted much of her time to developing the gardens and grounds.
 She had an orangery built to grow pineapple plants and a greenhouse where she grew several hundred plants that had not been grown in France before.
-She also developed a magnificent rose garden, with over 250 different varieties of roses from around the world.
-In addition, she gathered a menagerie of animals that roamed in the gardens – many brought from Australia after the Baudin expedition of 1800-1803.
+She also developed a magnificent rose garden with over 250 different varieties of roses from around the world.
+In addition, she gathered a menagerie of animals that roamed in the gardens, many brought from Australia after the Baudin expedition of 1800-1803.

 The crowning of Empress Joséphine, from “The Consecration of the Emperor Napoleon I and Coronation of the Empress Joséphine in the Cathedral of Notre-Dame de Paris on 2 December 1804”, painted by Jacques-Louis David. source: Wikipedia

-The crowning of Empress Joséphine, from “The Consecration of Emperor Napoleon I and Coronation of the Empress Joséphine in the Cathedral of Notre-Dame de Paris on 2 December 1804”, painted by Jacques-Louis David. source: Wikipedia
+Crowning of Empress Joséphine, from “The Consecration of Emperor Napoleon I and Coronation of Empress Joséphine in the Cathedral of Notre-Dame de Paris on 2 December 1804” painted by Jacques-Louis David. source: Wikipedia

 While Joséphine was able to provide a lovely home for her husband, the one thing she was unable to give him was an heir.
-Without a son, Napoleon had named Joséphine’s grandson (and his own nephew), Napoleon Charles Bonaparte, as his heir.
-But after the young Napoleon died in 1807, the Emperor began to consider finding another wife who could provide him with a son.
+Without a son, Napoleon had named Joséphine’s grandson (and his nephew), Napoleon Charles Bonaparte, as his heir.
+After the young Napoleon died in 1807, the Emperor considered finding another wife who could provide him with a son.
 In November 1809, he told Joséphine that he planned to divorce her and find a new wife.

 painting by Andrea Appiani. source: Wikipedia